DinodC/investing-etf-kelly/investing_etf_kelly_02.md

 1. Calculate the Kelly leverages and performance metrics.
 2. Analysis of the results.

+You can find the code on https://github.com/DinodC/investing-etf-kelly.

 ## Calculate the Kelly Leverages And Performance Metrics
 In this section, we calculate compounded growth rate and Sharpe ratio under the following:
 1. "Unconstrained" Kelly leverages using the formula above.
 2. "Full" Kelly fractions with the constraint of maximum leverage set to 4.
 3. "Half" Kelly leverages with the same contraint as the full Kelly.

 Note that practitioners recommend using half Kelly over full Kelly to counter possible input errors.